Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

 \paragraph{Forward Bound Propagation in CROWN-IBP.} In CROWN-IBP, we first obtain $\overline{z}^{(l)}$ and $\underline{z}^{(l)}$ for all layers by applying~\eqref{eq:ibp_upper}, \eqref{eq:ibp_lower} and~\eqref{eq:ibp_act}.
 Then we will obtain $\underline{\bm{m}}_{\text{IBP}}(\x, \epsilon)=\underline{z}^{(L)}$ (assuming $C$ is merged into $\W{(L)}$).
-Obtaining these bounds is similar to forward propagation in IBP-NN (Figure~\ref{fig:augmented}).
-The time complexity of IBP is comparable to two forward propagation passes of the original network.

-\paragraph{Linear Relaxation of ReLU neurons} Given $\underline{z}^{(l)}$ and $\overline{z}^{(l)}$ computed in previous step, we first check if some neurons are always active ($\underline{z}^{(l)}_k > 0$) or always inactive ($\overline{z}^{(l)}_k<0$), since these neurons are effectively linear and no relaxations are needed.
-For the remaining unstable neurons, \citet{zhang2018crown,wong2018scaling} give a linear relaxation for the special case of element-wise ReLU activation function:
+The time complexity is comparable to two forward propagation passes of the network. \paragraph{Linear Relaxation of ReLU neurons} Given $\underline{z}^{(l)}$ and $\overline{z}^{(l)}$ computed in the previous step, we first check if some neurons are always active ($\underline{z}^{(l)}_k > 0$) or always inactive ($\overline{z}^{(l)}_k<0$), since they are effectively linear and no relaxations are needed.
+For the remaining unstable neurons, \citet{zhang2018crown,wong2018provable} give a linear relaxation for ReLU activation function: